-Most businesses starting in Florida that are selling a product or offering certain services will need to register for a sales tax permit.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in Florida selling a product or offering certain services will need to register for a seller’s permit.
+This is commonly referred to as a sales tax permit, sales tax license, sales & use tax number, or sales tax registration.

 A business must register as a retailer in Florida when: